yiisoft/yii-debug/README.md

 ];
 ```

-It uses regular expressions under the hood, but looks simpler for users.
-See (`\Yiisoft\Strings\WildcardPattern`)[https://github.com/yiisoft/strings#wildcardpattern-usage] for more details.
+See (`\Yiisoft\Strings\WildcardPattern`)[https://github.com/yiisoft/strings#wildcardpattern-usage] for more details about the pattern syntax.

-In order to disable debugging console commands you can also specify them into another directive `ignoredCommands`.
+In order to disable debugging certain console commands you can also specify them via `ignoredCommands`.
 Here is default ignored command list:

 ```php